manykarim/robotframework-doctestlibrary/README.md

 ## Some special instructions for Windows

+### Rename executable for GhostPCL to pcl6.exe
+The executable for GhostPCL `gpcl6win64.exe` needs to be renamed to `pcl6.exe`

+Otherwise it will not be possible to render .pcl files successfully for visual comparison.

 ### Add tesseract, ghostscript and imagemagick to system path in windows
 * C:\Program Files\ImageMagick-7.0.10-Q16-HDRI
 * C:\Program Files\Tesseract-OCR